List of Marvel Comics characters: S: Rex Strickland

 Rex Strickland is a character appearing in American comic books published by Marvel Comics.
 The character, created by Donny Cates and Ryan Stegman, first appeared in Venom (vol. 4) #1 (July 2018).

-Rex Strickland was a soldier in the Vietnam War that was part of a black-ops super-soldier initiative as the host of the Tyrannosaurus symbiote.
+Rex Strickland was a soldier in the Vietnam War who served as part of a black-ops super-soldier initiative as the host of the Tyrannosaurus symbiote.
 Tyrannosaurus initially seized control of Strickland which it tried to corrupt before gradually being touched by Rex's compassion, nobility and goodness, and tried to shield Rex from an explosion yet failed.
 Tyrannosaurus felt guilty and emulated its host's appearance/identity and personality for decades before working with Eddie Brock and helping the Venom symbiote against Knull and Grendel, revealing its true form and amalgamating itself with its ally before sacrificing itself in an attempt to immolate the superior symbiotes.

 Rex Strickland in other media

 Rex Strickland appears in Venom: The Last Dance, portrayed by Chiwetel Ejiofor.
 This version is a commander for the government organization Imperium, receiving orders to capture Eddie Brock and Venom.
-Badly wounded during the final battle against the Xenophages at the soon-to-be-shutdown Area 51, Strickland sacrifices his life to detonate the acid tanks that the Venom symbiote was holding the Xenophages under.
+Badly wounded during the final battle against the Xenophages at the soon-to-be-shutdown Area 51, Strickland sacrifices himself to detonate the acid tanks that the Venom symbiote was holding the Xenophages under.